 To be crystal clear, there’s no such thing as market rent when it comes to a cell-tower lease.
 If you try to use comparable rents in your area, you’re using data that will only cause you to perpetuate under-valued rents that have been paid to property owners for the last few decades.

-The only firm with telecom, real estate and legal experts all under one roof
+Our firm has telecom and real estate experts all under one roof

 Simply put, what another property owner may have been paid doesn’t determine the value of your cell-tower lease.
 In 2019, Vertical Consultants achieved an average of a 306% immediate increase in rents for its clients and it was not because we used Market Rent.